Luigia Polzelli: Later life

 There are a few more letters sending money.

 While Haydn kept to his promise and never remarried, Polzelli ultimately married a singer named Luigi Franchi.
 The two later traveled to Cremona and then to Hungary, where Luigia died in poverty in 1830.

+The Haydn scholar Vernon Gotwals observed that, although the elderly Haydn spent many hours being interviewed by his biographers Georg August Griesinger and Albert Christoph Dies, he appears never to have mentioned Polzelli to them.
+Haydn did mention to Dies, nostalgically, his later love interest Rebecca Schroeter, and kept copies of her letters.

 Correspondence

 Polzelli is of importance to Haydn's biographers, as a number of Haydn's letters to her are preserved, containing information about the composer.
 They are written in Italian.